poopierosary/skeleton/README.md

 # skeleton
 Angular 2 structure base set up to develop/build on the go with a defined structure.
->> You can clone this git repo and start developing or navigate through it to see how it is structed.
+> You can clone this git repo and start developing or navigate through it to see how it is structured.

 ## Requirements
 _nodejs_ and _npm_ is required to run skeleton.